dptech-corp/Uni-Fold-jax/README.md

 # Uni-Fold: Training your own deep protein-folding models.

 This package provides an implementation of a trainable, Transformer-based deep protein folding model.
 We modified the open-source code of DeepMind AlphaFold v2.0 and provided code to train the model from scratch.
 See the [reference](https://doi.org/10.1038/s41586-021-03819-2) and the [repository](https://github.com/deepmind/alphafold) of DeepMind AlphaFold v2.0.
+Note that the service of Uni-Fold protein structure prediction is FREELY available at Hermite™, the New-Generation Drug Design Platform Powered by AI, Physics, and Computing Platform developed by DP Technology. (https://hermite.dp.tech/)

+## NEWEST!

+[2022-05-25] Uni-Fold service on Hermite™ now supports Multimer structure prediction.
+Come and try at https://hermite.dp.tech/ !

+[2022-04-22] Uni-Fold is now moved from JAX to PyTorch (Uni-Fold v1.1.0).
+The performance on CASP14 targets are now at 86% Cα-lDDT, slightly above AlphaFold v2.0.
+We have not released the PyTorch code yet, while the service on Hermite™ is updated to the newest.

 To train your own Uni-Fold models, please follow the steps below:

 ## 1. Install the environment.